floodnetProject16/floodnetRfa/README.md

 ## Installation

-Before installing `floodnetRfa`, the packages `CSHShydRology` and `HYDAT` must be installed, which can be done manually by downloading them from their Github repository or by using the R terminal.
+Before installing `floodnetRfa`, the R-packages `CSHShydRology` and `HYDAT` must be installed.
+This can be done manually by downloading them from their Github repository or by using the R terminal.

     library(devtools)